 A common misconception about automated repricers is that they drop your price in order to get the sale.
-This is a completely avoidable circumstance.
-The “race to the bottom” can be sidestepped by excluding competition that would drive your price down.
-For example, if you’re an FBA seller on a listing, excluding non-FBA sellers with lower seller ratings—which would most likely cause your price to drop—is one way to keep your listing’s price steady while still capturing sales.
+This is simply not true.
+The “race to the bottom” can be avoided by excluding competition that would drive your price down.
+For example, if you’re an FBA seller on a listing, excluding non-FBA sellers with lower seller ratings — which would most likely cause your price to drop — is one way to keep your listing’s price steady while still capturing sales.

 4. Shipping Counts